READ MY LATEST ARTICLE HERE

 In addition to the two-way ecological monitoring mentioned above, Michelle is undertaking Before-After-Control-Impact (BACI) monitoring of two fires in similar vegetation communities.
 One of the fires is the one mentioned above, at Wattleridge IPA- this was a low intensity, small scale (4.1 hectares) Indigenous led burn during August 2015.
 Prior to this fire the land had not been burnt for several decades.
 The second fire is in nearby Warra National Park.
 This fire was a moderate intensity, large scale (430 hectares) burn during October 2015 led by National Parks and Wildlife and the Rural Fire Service.
 Prior to this fire the land had been burnt relatively recently, it had only just come ‘into threshold’, that is within the minimum interval recommended for burning of sclerophyll forest.
 Michelle’s BACI experiment is collecting data on the changes to ground covers, shrubs, trees, logs, fuel hazard and the targeted species (echidna and black grevillea) before and after each of these burns.

 Using the results of the ecological experiments, literature review, observations and cultural knowledge gathered through interviews, the research project will produce two ‘fire and seasons calendars’.
 The first is developed in collaboration with the Banbai nation and will feature biocultural indicators which tell us when it is the right, and wrong, time to burn.
 A draft of this calendar has already been published and is entitled ‘WINBA = FIRE’.
 As our knowledge grows, we will continue to update the draft- the latest version was released in 2017.
-View Winba=Fire.
+View Banbai Fire and Seasons Calendar 2021.
 Watch Michelle’s 3 Minute Thesis 2016 presentation here or view 3MT 2017 here.
 Listen to Banbai ranger Tremane Patterson and Michelle’s Restore Revegetate Regenerate 2017 presentation here

 The CSIRO and Atlas of Living Australia (ALA) are working with Michelle and her Indigenous collaborators to test an ALA prototype online interactive Indigenous Seasonal Calendar platform to visualise and reflect the Indigenous knowledge contained with seasonal calendars and the context for which they were developed, as well as create some two-way sharing by linking to other biodiversity information contained in the ALA.
 This work is part ALA’s Indigenous Ecological Knowledge focus area which is exploring the role of various information management platforms in bridging the boundaries between traditional Indigenous knowledge and western science.
+The project were awarded an Indigenous Engagement Award for their work.

 WINBA=FIRE has caught the attention of some key players- including the Bureau of Meteorology, where it now features on their Indigenous Weather Knowledge website.